Cylindrical model structures: Acknowledgements

-We introduce the notion of a double homotopy with respect to a cylinder and explain a pictorial notation.
+We introduce the notion of a double homotopy with respect to a cylinder, and explain a pictorial notation.
 Double homotopies will play an indispensable role throughout this work.
 Our three flavours of connection structures allow us to construct double homotopies with specific boundary homotopies.

-With respect to a cylinder or a co-cylinder equipped with a contraction structure we define a notion of homotopy under or over an object of $\cl{A}$.
-If $\cl{A}$ admits both a cylinder $\cylinder$ equipped with a contraction structure $p$ and a co-cylinder $\cocylinder$ equipped with a contraction structure $c$ then an adjunction between $\cylinder$ and $\cocylinder$ which is compatible with $p$ and $c$ allows us to observe that the notion of a homotopy under (respectively over) an object with respect to $\cylinder$ coincides with that of a homotopy under (respectively over) an object with respect to $\cocylinder$.
+With respect to a cylinder or a co-cylinder equipped with a contraction structure, we define a notion of homotopy under or over an object of $\cl{A}$.
+If $\cl{A}$ admits both a cylinder $\cylinder$ equipped with a contraction structure $p$, and a co-cylinder $\cocylinder$ equipped with a contraction structure $c$, then an adjunction between $\cylinder$ and $\cocylinder$ which is compatible with $p$ and $c$ allows us to observe that the notion of a homotopy equivalence under (respectively over) an object with respect to $\cylinder$ coincides with that of a homotopy equivalence under (respectively over) an object with respect to $\cocylinder$.

-Identity homotopies give rise to identity homotopies under or over an object.
+Identity homotopies are also identity homotopies under or over an object.
 An involution structure which is compatible with contraction allows us to construct reverse homotopies under or over an object.
 A subdivision structure which is compatible with contraction allows us to compose homotopies under or over an object.

-We conclude by introducing the notion of a strong deformation retraction with respect to a cylinder or co-cylinder.
-All our involvement with homotopies under or over an object in this work will relate to strong deformation retractions.
+We conclude by introducing the notion of a strong deformation retraction with respect to a cylinder or a co-cylinder.
+All consideration of homotopies under or over an object in this work relates to strong deformation retractions.

-As discussed in the introduction \ref{IntroductionSection} to this work homotopy with respect to a cylinder in an abstract setting was first considered by Kan in \cite{KanAbstractHomotopyTheoryII}.
-The insight that further structure upon a cylinder can give rise to a richer theory is due to Kamps, presented in works such as \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie} around 1970.
+As discussed in \ref{IntroductionChapter}, homotopy with respect to a cylinder in an abstract setting was first considered by Kan in \cite{KanAbstractHomotopyTheoryII}.
+The insight that further structure upon a cylinder can give rise to a richer theory is due to Kamps, presented in works such as \cite{KampsKanBedingungenUndAbstrakteHomotopietheorie} from around 1970.